Skip to main content

 4. Example of using a discrete date filter instead of continuous date filter.

-Delete the Invoice Date field from the Filter section then add it again.
+Duplicate the worksheet, then delete the Invoice Date field from the Filter section and add it again.

 This time select #Year and show the filter.
 Note the different options.